 Fluor owns or has been licensed to use the technology used in our business-including hardware, software and computer systems.
 This technology and the information stored on our computer systems are critical to Fluor's success.
 Everyone who uses a computer at Fluor is responsible for protecting these valuable technology resources.
-If you believe that anyone is placing the performance and/or security of any Fluor, or third party, information or data has been compromised, you should immediately advise your supervisor or your IT manager.
+If you believe that anyone is placing the performance and/or security of any Fluor, or third party, information or systems at risk, or that such information or data has been compromised, you should immediately advise your supervisor or your IT manager.